 The letter to the church in Smyrna

-Do you know Smyrna?
-You should, because you will find a blameless church there, but it may not be the right one for you.
+Are you familiar with Smyrna?
+You should be, because you will find a blameless church there - but it may not be the right one for you.

-Smyrna is one of two churches that received no rebuke from Jesus.
-So what is the secret there?
+Smyrna is one of two churches that receives no rebuke from Jesus.
+What is their secret?

 Historical background

-Smyrna was located about 70 km north of Ephesus in a bay with an excellent harbor.
-This was the reason for the wealth of the city and made it an economically important city.
+Smyrna was located about 70 km north of Ephesus.
+It was located in a bay with an excellent harbor, and this was the reason for the wealth of this economically important city.

-In the year 20, a temple was built in honor of the emperor, making it one of the leading cities in the worship of the emperor.
+In the year AD 20, a temple was built to honor the Emperor.
+Smyrna thus became one of the leading cities in the worship of the Emperor.

-Little is known about the origin of the church, perhaps it was found by Paul when he founded the church in Ephesus.
+Little is known about the origin of the church - perhaps it was established by Paul around the time he founded the church in Ephesus.

 Jesus view

 Jesus approaches the church as the risen one who has conquered death.
-This is a vision the church needs as it is attacked from all sides:
+This is a vision the church needs because it is being attacked from all sides:

-• They have to fight financially, probably because they don’t join the Gildes.
+• They have to fight financially, probably because they won’t join the guilds.

-• There are some Jews who slander the Church and they are probably also the reason why they go to jail (the devil will put some of you in jail, Jews are a synagogue of Satan).
+• There are some Jews who slander the Church.
+These same people are probably also why Christians are sent go to jail (“the devil will put some of you in jail” and Jews are “a synagogue of Satan”).

 The perspective

 The more we are unable to do anything, the more Jesus can work.
-But there is a danger of being so overwhelmed by despair that we give up.
-We don’t have to solve the situation, but we have to endure with him.
+However, there is a danger of being so overwhelmed by despair that we give up.
+We don’t have to solve bad situations, but we have to endure them with him.

 Sources